-Ray Littleton is a commercial and general litigation attorney.
+Ray Littleton’s practice area consists of commercial and general litigation and health care law.
 He helps businesses and organizations address a wide-range of litigation matters and disputes, specializing in four key areas:

 Insurance.
-Ray represents insurance companies in insurance fraud and insurance coverage matters including but not limited to property claims, uninsured and under-insured claims and First and Third Party personal injury claims.
+Ray represents insurance companies as lead counsel in litigation matters including but not limited to property and theft claims, fraud claims, uninsured and under-insured claims and First and Third Party personal injury claims.
 He has extensive experience conducting investigations related to coverage issues and suspected fraudulent claims.

 Transportation.
 Ray represents medical and non-medical transportation companies with respect to business associate agreements, insurance coverage matters, and negotiations with transportation carriers and medical providers.
 He has also handled litigation matters for railroad clients including preparing trial briefings, jury instructions, witness testimony, and pre and post-trial motions in a railroad crossing accident case and in a railroad FELA cumulative trauma trial.